 Going digital is not an option.
-And if you haven’t at least started making a digital marketing plan for your business, you are well behind the competition.
-Time to saddle up and get on the digital marketing horse!
+And if you haven’t at least started creating a digital marketing plan for your business, you are well behind the competition.
+It’s time to change that.

-The fix: Instead, find someone with the time and expertise to help you with your marketing.
+The fix: Instead, find someone with the time and expertise to help with your marketing.

-1. Ask to see case studies.
-Digital marketing agencies should have some proof that they've had success with other businesses.
+- Ask to see case studies.
+Digital marketing agencies should have some proof that they've had success with other local businesses.
 Whether this is in the form of case studies or client referrals, they should be able to show you what they can do for your business.

-2. Watch out for outlandish promises.
-If a company promises to get you to the top of the local (or organic) search results overnight, they are probably shady.
-Run, don't walk, away.
+- Watch out for outlandish promises.
+If a company promises to get you to the top of the local (or organic) search results overnight, they are lying.
 Climbing to the top of the search results is like climbing to the top of the corporate ladder.
 You can't do it overnight.
 You need to prove you are trustworthy and able to do the job you say you can do.
 So, if an agency makes these kinds of unrealistic promises, you should take your business elsewhere.

-3. Find out who your point of contact will be.
+- Find out who your point of contact will be.
 If the agency doesn't have a dedicated contact for their clients, who will you speak to when a problem arises?
 And if you do have a contact, how often will you speak to them?
 Will they specifically make time for you?
-Not to toot our own horn, but our digital marketing strategists will call you as often as you'd like (okay maybe not daily) to talk about your small business marketing.

-4. Ask about analytics.
+- Ask about analytics.
 Will you have access to your marketing analytics?
-If the agency guards your analytics like they're the one ring, think twice about using them.
-Analytics shouldn't be a secret, and anyone who hides your analytics from you is probably Gollum in disguise.
+If the agency refuses to give you access to your analytics, think twice about using them.
+Analytics shouldn't be a secret.